dermie83/playtime/README.md

 My POI is on Irish Lighthouses.

-The application will allow users to create a groups that contain various lighthoues around Ireland.
+The application will allow users to create groups that contains a collection of lighthoueses around Ireland.
-The user will also be able to add descriptive features about each lighthouse e.g. location, name, daymark, character etc.
+The user will be able to add/edit/delete descriptive features about each lighthouse e.g. location, name, daymark, character etc.
-There will also be an interactive google map showing lighthouse location by coordinates along with a table showing live weather report.
+There will also be an interactive google map showing lighthouse location by coordinates along with a table showing its live weather report.